Sierra Leone Modular Buildings and Prefabricated Building Solutions

 While modular buildings and prefabricated building systems are often mentioned together, they serve different functional priorities and project scenarios.

 Modular buildings are based on volumetric modules that are fully or partially completed in the factory.
-These modules are transported to the site and assembled into a complete structure.
+These modules are transported to site and assembled into complete structures.
 This method emphasizes portability, scalability, and adaptability.
 In Sierra Leone, modular buildings are frequently preferred for site offices, worker camps, and facilities that may need to be relocated once a project phase is completed.

-Prefabricated building systems, on the other hand, rely on panels and structural components produced off-site and assembled on location.
+Prefabricated building systems, by contrast, rely on panels and structural components produced off-site and assembled on location.
 These systems are typically used for more permanent buildings where relocation is not anticipated.
-A prefabricated building approach is often chosen for schools, clinics, administrative buildings, and long-term housing projects that require durable, fixed layouts.
+A prefabricated building approach is often selected for schools, clinics, administrative buildings, and long-term housing projects that require durable, fixed layouts.

 Project context determines which system is more suitable.
 For short- to medium-term industrial projects or remote operations, modular buildings offer logistical and operational flexibility.
 For permanent public or institutional facilities, prefabricated building systems provide long-term stability while still benefiting from factory-controlled quality and reduced construction time.